JonathanCMitchell/Vehicle-Detection/README.md

 * Extract the HOG features for the entire section of the image
 # TODO: insert ./output_imagesHOG_subsample_search_region.png add (you can see the regions here)
 * ![HOG_subsample](https://github.com/JonathanCMitchell/Vehicle-Detection/blob/master/output_images/HOG_subsample_search_region.png)
-* Above: You can see the region we are using for our sub image
+* Above: You can see the region we are using for our sub image between the light and dark blue lines
 * Scale the extracted section by a `scale` parameter (line 142)
 * Extract each channel from the scaled image
 * Calculate the number of blocks in x and y